rackerlabs/rackspace-how-to/content/rackspace-email/email-spoofing-explained.md

     <img src="{% asset_path rackspace-email/adding-a-rackspace-email-group-list/group_lists_CP1.png %}" />

 In this message header snippet, we see that the **From:** field shows the message being sent from **"Assistant"<assistant@yourdomainexample.com>**.
 However, we can also see that the **REPLY-TO:** field lists *spoofer@scam.com*.
 That is a clear cut example of a spoofed message.
-You will want Blacklist any address you find in the **REPLY-TO**, **RETURN-PATH**, and **SOURCE IP** field that is not an address/IP you normally receive mail from.
+You will want to Blacklist any address you find in the **REPLY-TO**, **RETURN-PATH**, and **SOURCE IP** field that is not an address/IP you normally receive mail from.

 ### Combat spoofing

 Spoofing is possibly the most frustrating abuse issue to deal with, simply because it cannot be stopped.
 Spoofing is similar to hand-writing many letters, and signing someone else's name to it.
 You can imagine how difficult that would be to trace which is why educating your users is so important.

-One way you can help combat spoofing and put a little more protection to your domain is adding what is called an SPF record to your DNS.
-Your IT personnel should already know how to set this up, and if you contact Support, we can also get you pointed in the right direction, or setup if you manage your DNS with us.

-For more information on how to setup an SPF record, you can check here:
+The most impactful change you can make as an administrator is to implement **SPF**, **DKIM**, and **DMARC**.
+These are DNS records that add extra layers of protection to prevent malicious email from being sent out using your domain name.

+   - **Sender Policy Framework (SPF)** records help recipient mail servers identify unauthorized use of your domain in the form of forgeries (spoofing).

+       Note: If you send email from other providers on behalf of your domain, be sure to include their sending servers in the same SPF record entry.
+Do not create multiple SPF records.

+   - **DomainKeys Identified Mail (DKIM)** records assign a digital signature to mail sent from your domain, marking it as authorized mail sent from your domain.
+If you require instruction to enable DKIM for your  Rackspace Cloud Office email, see Enable DKIM in the Cloud Office Control Panel.

+   - **Domain Message Authentication Reporting and Compliance (DMARC)** records indicate to recipient mail servers that messages sent from that domain are employing DKIM and SPF sending policies.
+The recipient mail server then validates the message that you sent by using your DKIM and SPF policies.

+Putting these records in place will protect the integrity of internal emails, as well as protect the external reputation of your domain.